 Each of our crew is equipped with limited cellular phone service.
 You can give your family the base telephone number to leave at home in case of emergencies.
 The base manager will pass on any information to you.
 In some locations throughout each of our destinations, there will be internet access however it is not a consistent amenity.

-Although standard in the charter industry, we sometimes find that guests, especially first-time guests, approach to tipping is occasionally misunderstood.
+Although standard in the charter industry, we sometimes find that guests, especially those sailing for the first time, approach to tipping is occasionally misunderstood.
 It is customary to tip the captain and crew at the end of the charter.
 The amount of tip runs in line with the way you would tip at a restaurant with the percentage based on the total amount paid for your charter, or in the case of Cruise Club members or RCI exchangers, the tip should be based on the normal retail charter rate.
 On average you can expect to tip $600/cabin (good service) - $1,000/cabin (superior service) which would be split between the captain and chef.
 Crews can accept gratuities in cash or via credit card.

 All U.S. citizens must have a valid passport.
 Other citizens should check entry requirements with their home country's consulate.